oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 Using DNS names provides collision resistance for names used in x- namespaces, but the corresponding IDs are not coordinated through a registration process and are subject to collisions.

-OpenC2 implementations MAY support registered and unregistered extension profiles regardless of whether those profiles are listed by the TC.
+OpenC2 implementations MAY support registered and unregistered extension profiles regardless of whether those profiles are listed by OASIS.
 Implementations MUST NOT use the "Example" registered extension entries shown below, and MAY use one or more actual registered extensions by replacing the example entries.

-#### 3.3.4.1 PE-Target
+#### 3.3.4.1 Private Enterprise Target
 Because target is a required element, implementations receiving an OpenC2 Command with an unsupported target type MUST reject the command as invalid.

 **_Type: PE-Target (Choice.ID)_**